Where can I find information or a ranger when I arrive?

 Does the park have WiFi?

-No. In Shingletown from east to west along Hwy 44, you can connect at the KOA, Shingletown Library, Reed's store, and Higher Ground coffee shop.
+Limited WiFi is available in the Kohm Yah-mah-nee Visitor Center.
+In nearby towns, Shingletown from east to west along Hwy 44, you can connect at the KOA, Shingletown Library, Reed's store, and Higher Ground coffee shop.
 North of the park, McArthur Burney Falls State Park also has WiFi.
 WiFi is also available in Chester at the northeast corner of the park and along the I-5 corridor.

 Can I get cell phone coverage in the park?

 AT&T and Verizon provide the most extensive coverage.
 Areas along the road such as Bumpass Hell and Lassen Peak parking areas, and the Chaos Jumbles turn-out.
 A few other turnouts on the southern side of the park offer reception.
 Developed campgrounds have no reception.

 Are there pay phones in the park?

 Yes, at the Loomis Plaza by Manzanita Lake and at the Camper Store near Manzanita Lake campground.
 The nearest payphone from the south entrance is located at the Mineral Lodge, in Mineral.